locutusjs/locutus/CONTRIBUTING.md

 Thank you so much for becoming a Locutus contributor!

+Even if you have write access, all code changes should be done via a pull request.
+This way we can peer-review, and also Travis CI can check if the code adheres to our policies before merging it in.

 Here are a few pointers that could save us from disappointment, we'll keep it brief:

 1. By submitting a Pull Request you are giving Locutus permission to distribute your code under the MIT License.